skip to main content

 6. Meal Charge – A debt or debit that is applied to a student’s meal account when the account balance reaches a zero balance and/or becomes negative.

-7. Parent – Any one of the following, recognized as the adult(s) legally responsible for the child or vulnerable adult:
+7. Parent – Any one of the following, recognized as the adult(s) legally responsible for the student:

 1. Biological Parent – A natural parent whose parental rights have not been terminated.